hzrd149/blossom-drive/docs/drive.md

 - App create a `["x", "<sha256>", "/documents/bitcoin.pdf", "184292", "application/pdf"]` tag
 - App removes the previously created `folder` now that there is a file at the `/documents` path

-### The `r` tag
+### The `server` tag

-The `r` tag may be used to specify specific blossom servers that clients should use when downloading blobs stored in the drive
+The `server` tag may be used to specify specific blossom servers that clients should use when downloading blobs stored in the drive

 ## Example Drive events